nascentdigital/hackeryou-masterclass-notes/session2/Lists.md

 ```

 A Queue is FIFO (First In First Out)

-Implement program that sells milk, sort of like a vending machine
+Implement a program that sells milk, sort of like a vending machine
 ```ecmascript 6
 class MightyMilkMachine() {
     contructor() {